-A cheesecake queen who is taking the world by storm, Healdsburg native Anamaría Morales (known as the College Confectionista) is paving her way to transfer to the Haas School of Business at UC Berkeley.
+A cheesecake queen who is taking the world by storm, Healdsburg native Anamaría Morales (known as the College Confectionista) is paving her way to transfer to UC Berkeley.
 Her intensive journey at SRJC is funded by her love for baking.

 Anamaría grew up in Healdsburg as a half-Mexican, half-Caucasian child who had a hard time fitting in either community.
 She hung out with the American winery owners’ children and played soccer with the Latino grape pickers’ children.
 She started at Healdsburg Junior High school but felt out of place, so she decided to continue at El Molino High School in Forestville, where she found mentors and teachers who supported her dream to go to college.

 Her entrepreneurial side showed off at a very young age.
 When she was eight years old, she learned how to paint nails with cute decorations and teamed up with a friend, offering to beautify the concertgoers at “Tuesdays in the Plaza” in Healdsburg.
 She also started a small handmade greeting card enterprise and sold the cards door to door in different neighborhoods.
 She also sold produce from her garden at the farmer’s market.
 As she says, “I’ve always found a way to use my creative skills to make money.”

 At the end of the senior year in high school, she knew she had to go to college but also that her parents could not afford her tuition.
 She wanted to fund herself and the big idea came when she baked a cake for a family friend.
 A few days before turning 18, Anamaría started the College Confectionista, her cheesecake home-business.
 She began marketing it on Facebook, where she told about her idea to fund her college education through baking.
 Why cheesecake?
 Because it is difficult to make a really, really good one and she likes a good challenge.